gradle/community/docs/events/hacktoberfest/2024/README.md

 * Update documentation for the Actions, based on your experiences ([GitHub Repo](https://github.com/gradle/actions), [Cookbook Pages](https://community.gradle.org/cookbook/ci/github-actions/))

-To note your patches within the Hacktoberfest, please reference [this ticket](https://github.com/gradle/actions/issues/406) in the pull requests toward your repository, which should also have the `hacktoberfest` topic.
+To tag your patches for Hacktoberfest, please reference [this ticket](https://github.com/gradle/actions/issues/406) in the pull requests, and add the `hacktoberfest` topic.

 References: